Ex-lawyer for pharma exec Shkreli convicted of aiding fraud scheme

 Greebel, 44, was a partner at the law firm Katten Muchin Rosenman when he was working for Retrophin.
 He later joined the firm Kaye Scholer, but resigned after his arrest in December 2015.

 Shkreli, 34, became notorious in 2015 when he raised the price of anti-parasitic drug Daraprim to $750 a pill, from $13.50, as chief executive of Turing Pharmaceuticals.
-The price hike is not related to the criminal case.
+The price hike is unrelated to the criminal case.

 The charges he and Greebel faced related to Shkreli’s management of his previous drug company, Retrophin, and of two hedge funds, MSMB Capital and MSMB Healthcare, from 2009 to 2014.

-A jury in August found Shkreli guilty of defrauding MSMB investors, but not guilty of conspiring with Greebel to steal from Retrophin.
+Prosecutors have said that Shkreli lied about the funds’ finances to lure investors and concealed devastating trading losses.
+They said he paid investors back with money and shares stolen from Retrophin, which he founded in 2011.

+Prosecutors said Greebel assisted Shkreli in defrauding Retrophin through a series of settlement and sham consulting agreements.

-In September, following his conviction, Shkreli was jailed after he placed a $5,000 bounty on former presidential candidate Hillary Clinton’s hair, prompting U.S. District Judge Kiyo Matsumoto to revoke his bail.
+In September, following his conviction, Shkreli was jailed after he offered a $5,000 reward in a posting on Facebook for a strand of former presidential candidate Hillary Clinton’s hair.
+That prompted U.S. District Judge Kiyo Matsumoto to revoke his bail.

-According to prosecutors, Greebel faces a maximum sentence of 20 years in prison on the wire fraud count.
+Greebel denied wrongdoing, and at trial, his lawyers sought to distance their client from Shkreli, whose provocative public behavior earned him the nickname “pharma bro.”

+Brodsky told jurors during his opening statement that Shkreli lied to Greebel just as he lied to investors.